ZhukovGreen/presenations/can-we-have-a-better-fs.md

 * ci/cd systems
 * other software development.

-Very into the functional programming, python's typing ecosystem.
+Very into functional programming and Python's typing ecosystem.
 Inspired by Scala.

 ---